collabnix/redisplanet/README.md

-# Redisplanet - A Curated List of Redis Resources
+# RedisPlanet - A Curated List of Redis Resources

-Redisplanet is a curated list of popular Redis resources available over the internet.
+RedisPlanet is a curated list of popular Redis resources available over the internet.
 This repository is maintained by the Collabnix community.
 Feel free to contribute the links and resources for Redis.

 ## Creating Redis database